-Table 14: Volume on forested acres of merchantable age available for sustainable harvest, burned with medium or high severity. .
-35 Table 15: Probable fire salvage volume, by fire .
-36 Table 16: Classification of the value of the timber on burned acres, by landowner .
-39 Table 17: Value of timber on forested acres burned with medium or high severity, by fire .
-40 Table 18: Value of timber on forested acres of merchantable age available for sustainable harvest, burned with medium of the high severity Table 19: Value of probable fire salvage volume, by fire .
-41 Table 20: Distribution of end-product value through the Forest Sector. .
-42 Table 21: Anticipated rate of salvage harvest. .
-43 Table 22: Assumptions for fire-related defect and deterioration .
-45 Table 23: BLM calculation of road miles within 160 feet of 2020 wildfire perimeters .
-46 Table 24: Excerpt from ODF forest reforestation plan. .
-48 Table 25: Estimates reforestation methods of forested acres burned with medium or high severity .
-49 Table 26: Estimated schedule for acres planted, Large Private landowners .
-50 Table 27: EFRP support requested by county (as of 4/7/2021). .
-53 Table 28 EQIP statistics (as of 4/7/2021). .
-54 Table 29: Seeding production in the Pacific Northwest, FY2019 (Source: Haase et. al., 2020) .
-55 Table 30: Annual reduction in future timber harvest (MMbf) from private forestland burned with medium or high severity .
-56 Table 31: Summary of BLM timber sales affected by the fires. .
-60 Table 32: Employment impacts in terms of direct jobs in Oregon's Forest Sector resulting from reduced future harvests .
-62 Table 33: Summary of economic impacts of the Labor Day 2020 fires. .
-65 Table A 1: Compilation of publicly available data used in assessment of probable damage from the Oregon 2020 wildfires 66 Table A 2: Salvage eligibility was determined by the resource management plan or rules for each landowner .
-68 Table A 3: Acres within each ownership that are ineligible or eligible for salvage based on the relevant LUA .
-68 Table A 4: Gross volume (Scribner Decimal C Mbf) per acre for merchantable age classes by ownership for each of the foc 2020 Oregon wildfires cal .
-72
+Table 14: Volume on forested acres of merchantable age available for sustainable harvest, burned with medium or high severity Table 15: Probable fire salvage volume, by fire Table 16: Classification of the value of the timber on burned acres, by landowner Table 17: Value of timber on forested acres burned with medium or high severity, by fire Table 18: Value of timber on forested acres of merchantable age available for sustainable harvest, burned with medium or high severity.
+Table 19: Value of probable fire salvage volume, by fire Table 20: Distribution of end-product value through the Forest Sector.
+42 Table 21: Anticipated rate of salvage harvest.
+43 Table 22: Assumptions for fire-related defect and deterioration45 Table 23: BLM calculation of road miles within 160 feet of 2020 wildfire perimeters Table 24: Excerpt from ODF forest reforestation plan.
+48 Table 25: Estimates reforestation methods of forested acres burned with medium or high severity Table 26: Estimated schedule for acres planted, Large Private landowners.
+50 Table 27: EFRP support requested by county (as of 4/7/2021).
+53 Table 28 EQIP statistics (as of 4/7/2021) Table 29: Seeding production in the Pacific Northwest, FY2019 (Source: Haase et. al., 2020) Table 30: Annual reduction in future timber harvest (MMbf) from private forestland burned with medium or high severity.
+Table 31: Summary of BLM timber sales affected by the fires Table 32: Employment impacts in terms of direct jobs in Oregon's Forest Sector resulting from reduced future harvests 62 Table 33: Summary of economic impacts of the Labor Day 2020 fires Table A 1: Compilation of publicly available data used in assessment of probable damage from the Oregon 2020 wildfires 66 Table A 2: Salvage eligibility was determined by the resource management plan or rules for each landowner Table A 3: Acres within each ownership that are ineligible or eligible for salvage based on the relevant LUA Table A 4: Gross volume (Scribner Decimal C Mbf) per acre for merchantable age classes by ownership for each of the focal 2020 Oregon wildfires